WAT CHAI WATTHANARAM

 Beth Fouser - stating McGill - wrote that King Prasat Thong was "reported to have favoured Wat Chai Watthanaram, where he often went to perform religious ceremonies.
 On one occasion, after the prediction of the court astrologer that there was going to be a fire in the royal palace, the king packed his possessions into boats and waited in front of Wat Chai Watthanaram until the danger was passed."
 [26]

-The site is mentioned on a Fine Arts Department map drafted in 1993 and is situated in geographical coordinates: 14° 20' 41.0" N 100° 32' 29.0" E.
+The site is mentioned on a Fine Arts Department map drafted in 1993 CE and is located at the coordinates 14° 20' 41.0" N, 100° 32' 29.0" E.

 (View of the site of Tamnak Chao Phraya Kalahom - February 2019 CE)